 By: Charles W. Boatright

-The QATSPY is the mental part of golf as Bobby Jones, Sr., stated- “Golf is a game that is played on a five-inch course – the distance between your ears,” or neuromuscular junction-that is governed by the Mental Rules of the Subconscious Mind.
+The QATSPY Golf APP is based on the mental part of the golfer’s golf game as stated by Bobby Jones, Sr.- “Golf is a game that is played on a five-inch course – the distance between your ears,” or the neuromuscular, muscle memory,- mental game of golf that is governed by the Mental Rules of the Subconscious Mind.

 The QATSPY | The 10-Mental Rules of the Subconscious Mind in Golf:

 NOTE: If the golfer experience a slump or difficult finding their golf swing, the golfer needs to pay close attention to Mental Rule of Golf No. 7 and 9.
 Remember the golfer can’t practice themselves out of a slump trying to find their mental golf game or swing mechanics.
 The golfer will have to play their way out of a slump.
 Practicing your golf swing on the practice range and taking golf lessons are a conscious effort.
 Playing golf is played with the subconscious mind, that comprise 90 percent of the golfer’s mind.
 This is one reason the golfer finds is difficult to take their golf swing from the practice range or taking lessons to the golf course.